CarstenGermer/PlayWrite/README.md

 ## Where are the manuals?
 There's user documentation [right here](USERDOCUMENTATION.md).
 ## Can I get involved?
 At the moment I'm really only looking for a few persons to help me test this further.
-I play as Gutur McGermot of the Kin 'Trollhappen' on Ithil at GMT evenings.
+I play as Gutur McGermot of the Kin 'Extraordinarily Adequate' on Ithil at GMT evenings.
 If you plan to customize PlayWrite for another game, I would be very much interested to hear from you, though I don't play any other games which PlayWrite could be used in atm.
 ## May I sponsor you?
 Naa, buy me a coffee or a beer some time, maybe.
 ## Legal stuff